 A brand’s first impression is strengthened by high-quality web design and navigation experiences.
 This can be as simple as ensuring that logos and graphics are formatted with optimal resolution.
 Or, if customers are encountering a brand on mobile, then a mobile-first design is critical to making a good impression.
 Here’s another way to broadcast a quality brand impression: Make sure web page loading times are as fast as possible.
 40% of consumers simply won’t stick around on a web page that takes longer than three seconds to load.

 A great example of a quality first impression is the homepage of Lexus, a brand that relies on cultivating an image of prestige.
 The featured photo imparts luxury and excellence, while the bold slogan and simple navigation bar include words that perfectly reflect the brand character, like “pinnacle” and “performance.”
-All of this is successfully communicated to the customer in a fraction of a second as soon as they land on the page, creating an undeniable look and feel of quality.
+All of this is successfully communicated to the customer in a fraction of a second as soon as they land on the page, creating an undeniable look and feel of quality and a strong brand identity.

 Keep It Consistent